-a) If shifts are scheduled so that there are not twenty-four (24) hours between the start of an employee's shift and the start of the next shift, overtime rates apply to hours worked on the succeeding shift within the twenty-four (24) hour period.
+a) If shifts are scheduled so that there are not thirteen (13) hours between the end of an employee's shift and the start of the next shift, overtime rates apply to the hours worked on the succeeding shift within the thirteen hour (13) hour period.
 This provision shall not apply to employees with less than full-time hours who are offered and accept additional temporary hours of work.